OneSpan (OSPN)

 AI Analysis | Feedback

-Victor Limongelli was appointed President and Chief Executive Officer of OneSpan on July 31, 2024, after serving as Interim CEO since January 4, 2024.
-He has a strong track record as CEO of four software companies prior to OneSpan, including Guidance Software, Inc., a publicly traded security software company he helped take public and grow from $9 million to $130 million in revenue.
-He also led AccessData Group, a private security software company, and two private SaaS companies, MobileCause, Inc. and BQE Software, Inc. Notably, at MobileCause, Inc., a private equity-backed SaaS company, he achieved an over 60-point increase in "Rule of 40" metrics within three years.
-Before his CEO roles, he held various operational positions at Guidance Software, including President, Vice President of Professional Services, and General Counsel, and was General Counsel for a venture-backed technology company.
-Limongelli also practiced law for five years, specializing in mergers and acquisitions and intellectual property licensing at Morgan Lewis.
+Victor Limongelli is OneSpan's Chief Executive Officer.
+Prior to joining OneSpan, he served as CEO of four software companies: Guidance Software, Inc., which he helped take public and grow from $9 million to $130 million in revenue; AccessData Group, a private security software company; and two private SaaS companies, MobileCause, Inc. and BQE Software, Inc. All four companies achieved impressive performance milestones under his leadership.
+Before his CEO roles, Victor held various operational positions at Guidance Software, including President, Vice President of Professional Services, and General Counsel.
+He also served as General Counsel of a venture-backed technology company.
+Earlier in his career, Limongelli practiced law for five years at Morgan Lewis, specializing in mergers and acquisitions and intellectual property licensing.

 Jorge Martell, Chief Financial Officer

-Jorge Martell became OneSpan's Chief Financial Officer in September 2022.
-He brings over two decades of financial, strategic, and operational leadership experience, including expertise in M&A strategy and execution, for both rapidly growing global private and public companies.
-Most recently, he served as CFO and Treasurer at Extreme Reach, Inc., where he was instrumental in optimizing the company's balance sheet and driving its global growth strategy through M&A. Before Extreme Reach, Martell held roles as Assistant Corporate Controller, Director of Finance, and Treasurer at Sapient Corporation, a publicly-listed company prior to its acquisition by Publicis Groupe, where he managed global revenue operations, treasury, and M&A financial matters.
-His career also includes leadership positions at ABM Industries, Inc. and KPMG LLP, where he supervised audits of Fortune Global 500 SEC registrants.
+Jorge Martell is OneSpan's Chief Financial Officer, bringing over 20 years of experience in financial, strategic, and operational leadership, including M&A strategy and execution, to rapidly growing global private and public companies.
+Most recently, he was the Chief Financial Officer and Treasurer at Extreme Reach, Inc., where he played an integral role in optimizing the company's balance sheet and executing its global growth strategy through M&A. Before that, Jorge was at Sapient Corporation, a publicly-listed company (later acquired by Publicis Groupe), where he led its global revenue organization and managed the financial strategy and execution of its M&A activities.
+He also held leadership roles at ABM Industries, Inc., and KPMG LLP.

 Ashish Jain, Chief Technology Officer

-Ashish Jain serves as OneSpan's Chief Technology Officer, bringing over two decades of experience leading product management, engineering, and operations teams in global organizations.
-He previously held the position of Chief Product Officer at Arkose Labs, an enterprise fraud management and account security company.
-Prior to that, he was Head of Identity at eBay, leading the global engineering team for their identity, risk, and trust platform, and Vice President of Workspace ONE at VMware, where he spearheaded and patented a solution integrating identity and mobile device management.
+Ashish Jain is OneSpan's Chief Technology Officer, bringing over two decades of experience in leading product management, engineering, and operations teams at global organizations.
+He is recognized as a leading expert in digital identity within the industry.
+Most recently, he held the position of Chief Product Officer at Arkose Labs, an enterprise fraud management and account security company, where he was responsible for developing the platform to address consumer fraud and identity challenges for many Fortune 1000 companies.

 AI Analysis | Feedback